 If you have a motorhome or campervan, you need to make sure that you’re leisure battery also remains charged throughout winter.
 You can do this by running a trickle charger.

 Unless you’re a mechanic this winter check is best left to experts.

 Early warning signs of brake problems include squeaking or grinding noises as you brake.
-If your car pulls to one side or if the brakes don’t feel as responsive then it’s sensible to have your car checked as soon as possible.
+If your vehicle pulls to one side or if the brakes don’t feel as responsive then it’s sensible to have your vehicle checked as soon as possible.